Detective-Mystery Films are usually considered

 attempt to revive the series

-- Tom Conway (in The Challenge (1948) and 13 Lead
+- Tom Conway in The Challenge (1948) and 13

-- Richard Johnson (in Deadlier Than the Male (1967) and Some Girls Do (1969))
+- Richard Johnson in Deadlier Than the Male (1967,

-Columbia Pictures presented thirteen low-budget installments
+Columbia Pictures presented fourteen low-budget installments

-of another detective series (from 1941 to 1949) titled Boston Blackie,
+of another detective series (from 1941 to 1949) titled Boston

-starring square-jawed Chester Morris in the lead role as a former jewel thief/con
+starring square-jawed Chester Morris in the lead role as a former jewel

-artist who reformed himself and turned detective.
-The series was based on
+turned detective.
+The series was based on the 1910 book by Jack Boyle,

-the 1910 book by Jack Boyle, and the wise-cracking character first appeared
+and the wise-cracking character first appeared in various silent

-in various silent era versions:
+era versions:

 - Boston Blackie's Little Pal (1918), Metro, with